 Chronic fatigue syndrome

-People with chronic fatigue syndrome (CFS) often feel so tired that they can't do even half of their normal daily activities -- and the feeling doesn't go away, even with more rest.
-Twice as many women as men are diagnosed with chronic fatigue syndrome.
+People with chronic fatigue syndrome (CFS) often feel so tired that they cannot do even half of their normal daily activities.
+And the feeling does not go away, even with more rest.
+Twice as many women as men are diagnosed with CFS, and it is more common in people over age 40.
 It may last a month, a couple of years, or many years.
-Sometimes symptoms may come and go.
+Sometimes symptoms come and go.

-Although researchers aren't sure what causes CFS, there are ways to manage symptoms so you can still do the things you enjoy doing.
+Although researchers are not sure what causes CFS, there are ways to manage symptoms so you can still do the things you enjoy.

 Signs and Symptoms

-- Severe fatigue that comes on suddenly, especially after you've had the flu
+- Severe fatigue that comes on suddenly, especially after you have had the flu

 - Sore throat and swollen lymph glands in the neck or armpits

-- Feeling like you are in a fog and not ebing able to concentrate or remember
+- Feeling like you are in a fog and not being able to concentrate or remember

 - Mood changes